Share this page

 people performance potential model

-a simple group-profiling matrix tool for teams and organizations
+A simple group profiling matrix tool for teams and organisations.

 This elegant and simple model has been around in various forms for many years.
 Its precise origins are not clear.
 The model appears in different formats, with different terminology - and no doubt different titles of the model itself - although by implication the basic structure is constant, relying on a four-part 2 x 2 matrix, which is a common method of classification in management and beyond.

 See also the pdf diagram, based on an interpretation kindly provided by John Addy, 2004.

 The purpose of the model is to enable a simple assessment and representation of the mixture of types (according to potential and performance) within any work group or team, but it is a relatively blunt instrument and is neither designed nor recommended for detailed individual staff assessment.